REN TV: Becoming a channel

-Since that time, the broadcast network of the M-49 TV channel has actually become a test broadcast of the future REN-TV channel and has been filled with programs that became its basis in the first three to four years of its existence.
-According to the creators, REN-TV was supposed to be an intelligent channel., a space for talented people who cannot realize themselves on existing TV channels.
-It was in this "intelligent" format that the channel carried out its broadcasting during the first few years of operation..
-Under the leadership of Irena Lesnevskaya, the entire flower of Russian journalism and culture of those years gathered — Eldar Ryazanov, Yuri Rost, Grigory Gorin, Bulat Okudzhava, Alexander Shirvindt, Yuri Nikulin, Vladimir Molchanov, Arkady Arki, Leonid Filatov.
+Since that time, M-49's network started to serve as a test broadcast for the new REN-TV channel, whose launch line-up consisted exclusively of productions from its first three to four years of operation, that it made for other networks.
+According to the founders, REN-TV was supposed to be "an intelligent channel, a space for talented people who cannot achieve their goals on existing TV channels": It was in this "intelligent" format that the channel carried out its programming format during the first few years of operation.
+Under the leadership of Irena Lesnevskaya, the first generation of post-Soviet Russian journalists appeared, such as Eldar Ryazanov, Yuri Rost, Grigory Gorin, Bulat Okudzhava, Alexander Shirvindt, Yuri Nikulin, Vladimir Molchanov, Arkady Arki, and Leonid Filatov.

-In gratitude for Yeltsin's support in his election campaign, REN TV received the right to broadcast in Moscow..
-In the fall of 1996, Moscow Mayor Yuri Luzhkov supported the creation of Irena Lesnevskaya's new TV channel and became the head of its board of trustees., It also includes Egor Yakovlev, Alexey Simonov, Alexander Kabakov and Nikolai Petrov.
-According to experts, the mayor's participation in the creation of the TV channel, which at that time actively provided the floor to the Moscow administration, could indicate that Luzhkov had already begun preparations for the next presidential election and had presidential ambitions..
-At the same time, the Bank of Moscow, controlled by the Moscow authorities, provided an initial loan for REN-TV, which was repaid a year later..
-Teaser videos of the TV channel began to appear on NBC in mid-December 1996.
+As a sign of gratitude for Yeltsin's support in his election campaign, REN TV received the right to broadcast in Moscow.
+In the fall of 1996, Moscow Mayor Yuri Luzhkov supported the creation of Irena Lesnevskaya's new TV channel and became the head of its board of trustees.
+It also includee Egor Yakovlev, Alexey Simonov, Alexander Kabakov and Nikolai Petrov.
+According to experts, the mayor's participation in the creation of the TV channel, which at that time actively provided the floor to the Moscow administration, could indicate that Luzhkov had already begun preparations for the next presidential election and had presidential ambitions.
+At the same time, the Bank of Moscow, controlled by the Moscow authorities, provided an initial loan for REN-TV, which was repaid a year later.
+Teaser videos of the TV channel began to appear on NVS in mid-December 1996.